4awpawz/fusion.ssg.web/src/templates/posts/2023-08-22-what-is-coming-in-the-next-release.md

 ### WIPS Reporting During Release Builds

 fusion.ssg will now report all WIPS for each release build cycle.
-These warnings will serve to prevent the _unintended_ updating of web sites with missing HTML documents that should have been included but aren't because they are still marked as WIPS.
+These warnings will serve to prevent the _unintended_ updating of websites with missing HTML documents that should have been included but aren't because they are still marked as WIPS.

 <img src="{baseURL}/media/posts/WIPS-reporting.png" alt="imgage">